-Generative and algorithm art have become hot topics recently, particularly in the NFT art market where, along with much digital art, they have found an eager audience of buyers, however; whilst many headlines insist these “AI” generated images are a remarkable new phase in art, in truth it’s a resurgence of one with a history that arguably goes beyond computing.
+Generative and algorithm art have become hot topics recently, particularly in the NFT art market where, along with much digital art, they have found an eager audience of buyers.
+Though while many headlines insist these “AI” generated images are a remarkable new phase in art, in truth it’s a resurgence of one with a history that arguably goes beyond computing.

-Since the earliest days of computing, creative coders became interested in images and artworks generated by a computer, and explored a range of mathematical algorithms that created a set of rules for a computer to follow in creating an image.
-Most of the work was based in repeating geometric shapes to create a pattern, fractals, and even glitches which deliberately break the code to see what happened, or random factor aspects allowing for certain variations in the calculations.
+Since the earliest days of computing, creative coders became interested in generating images and artworks digitally, and explored a range of mathematical algorithms that created a set of rules for a computer to follow in creating an image.
+Most of the work was based in repeating geometric shapes to create patterns, fractals, and even glitches which deliberately broke the code to see what happened, or creating random factor aspects allowing for certain variations in the calculations.

 The first wave of algorithm art with the birth of computers

 The 1950s had seen a wave of art similar to the Islamic art; using a range of strict rules and procedures to create patterns and images, and as computing became more widely available in the 1960s many artists, and computing experts, were attracted to experimenting with it.

 An important early group of pioneers were the 3N artists, including Georg Nees, a maths, physics, and philosophy academic, Frieder Nake, a mathematician and computer scientist, and A. Michael Noll, an engineer and communication professor.
 Though they never worked as a unit, all three rapidly pushed forward ideas and boundaries in terms of applying computers, algorithms, and generative ideas into a range of digital artforms.